 Clinical featuresThis section has been translated automatically.

-Migrating exfoliation of the upper epithelial layer of the mucous membrane of the tongue.
-This leads to anular, garland-shaped or map-shaped, plaque free (rejection of the hypertrophic papillae of the tongue surface), deep red (naked) plaques which are bordered by a raised and whitish swollen, ragged rim.
-After several months of latency the rejected papillae regenerate again.
+Migratory exfoliation of the uppermost epithelial layer of the tongue mucosa.
+This results in anular, garland-shaped or also map-shaped, plaque-free (rejection of the hypertrophic papillae of the tongue surface), satin-red (naked) plaques, which are bordered by a raised and whitish swollen, ragged edge.
+After a latency period of several months, the rejected papillae regenerate again.
 The tongue surface appears normal again.
-Possibly tongue burning.
-It is not uncommon for the lingua geographica to be associated with a lingua plicata.
+Possibly burning of the tongue.
+Not infrequently, lingua geographica is associated with lingua plicata, also as partial manifestations of Melkersson-Rosenthal syndrome.

 HistologyThis section has been translated automatically.

-Epithelial narrowing in the centre of the flock, epithelial widening in the peripheral area.
-Edema, inflammatory cell infiltrates with numerous epitheliotropic neutrophil granulocytes, more rarely spongiform pustules are detectable; loss of elastic fibres.
+Epithelial narrowing in the center of the foci, epithelial widening in the peripheral area.
+Edema, inflammatory cell infiltrates with numerous epitheliotropic neutrophilic granulocytes, rarely spongiform pustules are detectable; atrophy of elastic fibers.

 Differential diagnosisThis section has been translated automatically.